 Other building works have been held at the middle of the 17th century, it is illustrated by the keystone of the cellar dating from 1685.

-We also well know, through various sources, that at the time of the Grate French Revolution, the Castle’s architecture was really beautiful and everything there offered the image of grandeur.
-Sold as Property of the State, the buyer could pay the price thanks to the value of the roofs which were made of lead.
-At that time, Maison Noble belongs to Jean Charles de Chalon, who was the leader of Castelmoron d’Albret’s nobility at the General Estates of 1789.
+We also well know, through various sources, that at the time of the Great French Revolution, the Castle’s architecture was really beautiful and everything there offered the image of grandeur.
+Sold as Property of the State, the buyer could pay the price thanks to the value of the lead roofs.
+At that time, Maison Noble belonged to Jean Charles de Chalon, who was the leader of Castelmoron d’Albret’s nobility at the General Estates of 1789.
 Upon his emigration, his estate, Maison Noble and its five farms, was seized and sold as Property of the State.

-The building was once again burned to the ground, during the Grate French Revolution and the Reign of Terror in 1793.
-Only the wine cellars were again spared.
+The building was once again burned to the ground, during the Great French Revolution and the Reign of Terror in 1793.
+Again, only the wine cellars were spared.

 While in Property of the State (the Duke of Chalon had run away with his wife), M. Laroze, the town property manager, sold to Jean Chanut of Maison Noble, Paul Pauly’s great-grandfather, for the price - two oxen.